yangryu321/SuggetionWebApplication/README.md

 It is my first time using NoSQL database.
 I really like it even though I didn't take advantage of EF core's </br >
 features like scaffolding and  migration.
 It feels more like using Dapper with SQL to me and I like Dapper a lot.
 The overall use </br >
 of mongoDB is easier than using SQL.
 You dont have to worry about duplicated data as long as it's not too absurd.
-I think I'll use MongoDB more from now on if I build something from scratch and not worry too much of it being rational or not.<br/>
+I think I'll use MongoDB more from now on if I build something from scratch and not want to worry too much of it being rational or not.<br/>

 ## *About Auth* :
 First time using a third-party authentication system.
-It is way easier to configure than using the built-in authentication system </br >
+It is easier to configure than using the built-in authentication system </br >
 (Even though the set up part on Azure is kinda messy).
 The coding part is especially easier than implementing JWT from scratch by myself. </br >
 The only thing I think users wouldn't like about it is the system UI.
 It looks very Microsoft and not custom enough even though you can change </br >
 the icon and background picture.
-But overall it's really handy for a project built from scratch.
-You dont have to worry too much </br >
-about authorization and security as it is being handled by Microsoft.
+But overall it's really handy if you build a project from scratch and want something easier and faster. </br >You dont have to worry too much about authorization and security as it is being handled by Microsoft.
 <br>
 <br>